Dzulfiqar9/Dzulfiqar9/README.md

 - 👋 Hi, I’m @Dzulfiqar9
-- 👀 I’m interested in
+- 👀 I’m interested in python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me e-mail : dzulfikar977@gmail.com or IG : dz_fiqar97

 <!---
 Dzulfiqar9/Dzulfiqar9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.